unifiedjs/unified-engine-atom/readme.md

 ## Todo

-*   [ ] If anyone knows how to get rid of Jasmine in Atom tests, I’d love to hear about it.
 *   [ ] If anyone knows how to add coverage to Atom tests, I’d love to hear about it.